 Volvo S40/V40 blower motor controller replacement

 Is your Volvo air conditioning system having issues due to a bad blower motor controller?
-Learn how to fix the problem by replacing the blower motor controller of your Volvo.
+Learn how to fix the problem by replacing your Volvo’s blower motor controller.

 Like any other car, your Volvo uses a blower motor to push the air into the cabin.
 A control unit regulates the blower motor operation.
 In the past, this was a simple resistor with several available speeds.

 As a result, the blower motor speed varies according to engine speed and various other inputs.
-This is done by a speed controller, which converts a baseline signal according to inputs from the electronic control assembly.
+A speed controller does this by converting a baseline signal according to inputs from the electronic control assembly.

 Common symptoms

-If the blower speed controller starts failing or fails, it will cause issues related to the control and operation of the heating and air conditioning system.
+If the blower speed controller starts failing, it will cause issues related to the control and operation of the heating and air conditioning system.
 In some cases, the blower motor will not work at all.

 Other symptoms include occasional sudden motor speed changes without the driver’s input or the inability to regulate the blower speed.
-Luckily, replacing the controller is an easy job.
+Luckily, replacing the controller is easy.

 Replacing the controller

 - The controller is placed under the dashboard, behind the glove box.
 Working inside the passenger footwell, locate and remove the thick fabric cover at the bottom side of the dashboard (see image below).
-There are two Phillips-head screws that hold it in place.
+Two Phillips-head screws hold it in place.

 - Look up the opening to locate the controller, as in the image below.
 It has a connector (item 1) and two Phillips-head screws (item 2) that hold it in place.